JorosTheModderPH/Psyche-Engine-Lua-Pack/.github/ISSUE_TEMPLATE/request-that-it-be-removed.md

 ---
 name: Request that it be removed
-about: Remove your lua in this respiratory
+about: Remove your script in this respiratory
 title: ''
 labels: documentation
 assignees: ''